The algebra of semi-flows: a tale of two topologies: Recipe for global decompositions

-As output, we obtain the graded tessellar chain complex $C^\tile(X)$, as described in Section \ref{doublegr}, cf.\ Fig.\ \ref{fig:braid:cm}.
+As output, we obtain the graded tessellar differential module $C^\tile(X)$, as described in Section \ref{doublegr}, cf.\ Fig.\ \ref{fig:braid:cm}.
 In particular, we obtain the Borel-Moore homologies $H^\BM(G_\cS X)$, and all Borel-Moore homologies are finitely generated.
 In general the time complexity of this step is $O(|\cX|^3)$, however in practice it is linear~\cite{hms2}.

-(h) Since the homology is computed over a field, i.e. $\K=\Z_2$, it is completely described by its Poincar\'e polynomials.
-We visualize the ensemble of Morse pre-order and tessellar chain complex by augmenting the Hasse diagram for $\sSC$ by providing the Borel-Moore Poincar\'e polynomials of the Morse tiles $G_\cS X$.
+(h) Since the homology is computed over a field, i.e. $\K=\Z_2$, it is completely described by its Betti numbers/Poincar\'e polynomials.
+We visualize the ensemble of Morse pre-order and tessellar differential module by augmenting the Hasse diagram for $\sSC$ by providing the Borel-Moore Poincar\'e polynomials of the Morse tiles $G_\cS X$.
 This visualization of the {tessellar phase diagram} $(\tessph,\le^\dagger)$ in given in Figure \ref{fig:braid:phase}, cf.\ Sect.\ \ref{doublegr}.

-This structure is an algebraic and combinatorial description of the global dynamics of $\phi$, encoding both the directionality and the invariance.
-We can also display the connection matrix data, although in practice we regard this as a separate, queryable data structure which lives over the tessellar phase diagram.
-The reduced tessellar phase diagram is obtained by the subposet of vertices with non-trivial homology, cf.\ Fig.\ \ref{fig:braid:cmg}.
+This structure is an algebraic and combinatorial description of the global dynamics of $\varphi$, encoding both the directionality and the invariance.
+We can also display the tessellar differential (connection matrix data), although in practice we regard this as a separate, queryable data structure which lives over the tessellar phase diagram.
+The pure tessellar phase diagram is obtained by the subposet of vertices with non-trivial homology, cf.\ Fig.\ \ref{fig:braid:cmg}.